Kahfisa/Business-Performance-Analytics-Kimia-Farma/README.md

 # Business-Performance-Analytics-Kimia-Farma

 ## Introduction
 This project is part of the Virtual Project-Based Internship program organized by Rakamin Academy in collaboration with Kimia Farma.
-In this program, I took on the role of a Big Data Analyst, responsible for performing data analysis and creating visualizations to support data driven decision making.
+In this program, I took on the role of a Big Data Analyst, responsible for performing data analysis and creating visualizations.

 ## Objective